simon-katz/nomis-clj-repl-tools/README.md

 ### move-ns-tree

 A function that moves a namespace tree (that is, a Clojure code directory).
-This entails renaming the directory and adjusting mentions of namespaces in source files.
+This is done by calling `clojure.tools.namespace.move/move-ns` for all namespaces in the directory and its subdirectories.

-### move-ns-dev-src-test
+### move-ns-++

-A function that calls `clojure.tools.namespace.move/move-ns` with a `source-path` arg of `["dev" "src" "test"]`.
+A function that calls `clojure.tools.namespace.move/move-ns` with a `source-path` arg of `["dev" "src" "test" "src/clj" "test/clj"]`.

-### move-ns-tree-dev-src-test
+### move-ns-tree-++

-A function that calls `move-ns-tree` with a `source-path` arg of `["dev" "src" "test"]`.
+A function that calls `move-ns-tree` with a `source-path` arg of `["dev" "src" "test" "src/clj" "test/clj"]`.

 ## License

-Copyright © 2018-2019 Simon Katz
+Copyright © 2018-2020 Simon Katz

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.